-This document has been under close examination by many scholars (from Cesare Manareso to the Swiss Paul Aebischer).
-Still today, there are many doubts about the complete authenticity of the text or eventual additions or insertions.
+It was the object of interest of numerous scholars (from Cesare Manaresi to the Swiss Paul Aebischer).
+Even today there are many questions about the complete authenticity of the text or any interpolations.

-The decision was entrusted to Giovanni, Bishop of Montefeltro, assisted by thirty or so jurists and judges who, after a long dispute, granted the victory to the San Marino Abbot.
-Stefano succeeded in proving that the Church of Rimini never possessed that territory; it was, therefore, officially acknowledged that the territories of Casole, Ravellino, Fabbrica, Petroniano, Pignaria, Griziano, Erviano, Laritiniano, Fiorentino, Silvole and Flagellaria belonged to the Monastery of San Marino.
+The latter, in fact, had succeeded in proving that the Church of Rimini had never been in possession of those properties.
+Thus it was recognized that the estates of Casole, Ravellino, Fabbrica, Petroniano, Pignaria, Griziano, Erviano, Laritiniano, Fiorentino, Silvole and Flagellaria belonged to the monastery of San Marino.